Thinking About the Next Step?

 - Learn about keys to success and potential pitfalls as you contemplate making a change

-Limited to 8-12 women to ensure personalized attention.
+Limited space available to ensure personalized attention.
 The workshop is $350.
-Early registration discount: Register by Thursday, November 29 and pay $300.
+Early registration rate is $300.
 You may also put down a $150 deposit and pay the remainder on the day of the workshop.
 Contact Suzanne Grossman at lyjnow (at) gmail.com or (908) 309-5315 or Jennifer Bird at jennifer.bird (at) gmail.com or (203) 464-9551 with any questions.

-About Jen Bird: Jen Bird is a legal recruiter and most recently a Vice President with the legal search firm Empire Search Partners where she consults with attorneys of all levels and specializes in legal in-house in addition to law firm associate and partner placements.
+About Jen Bird: Jen Bird is a legal recruiter and most recently a Vice President with the legal search firm Empire Search Partners where she has advised attorneys at all levels and specialized in legal in-house in addition to law firm associate and partner placements.
 Previously, Jen was an associate at the law firm White & Case LLP.
 Jen received her JD from Yale Law School and her BS from Brown University.
-She is currently a member of the Board of Directors of Community Mediation Services in Jamaica, Queens, and has recently been profiled on Vault.com in connection with her own transition from lawyer to recruiter.
+She has recently been profiled on Vault.com in connection with her own transition from lawyer to recruiter.
 Contact: jennifer.bird (at) gmail.com.